makelinux/gitm/README.rst

 Compares status of current tree of gits against saved
 ----

-Please see internal help for details.
+Please see the built-in help for details.

 Discovers status of tree of gits in various handy formats.
 ----